tmpadasn/EvolutionaryGamesToolbox/readme.md

      addpath('/path/to/Code');
      ```

-3. Each example script is referenced in the report and will reproduce the corresponding experiment or figure.
+2. Each example script is referenced in the report and will reproduce the corresponding experiment or figure.
+3. Note: If you run the scripts locally on your desktop, you may need to explicitly import some helper functions from matlab.
+If you run
 ---

 ## 3. Report